Zermatt - Our complete guide

 Eating out in Zermatt

 Other recommendations include the restaurant at the eccentric but ever reliable Hotel Alex and the Schwyzer Stübli, where the set-menu changes daily.
+Or, if you are after more casual family-oriented dining, then Grampi's on the main street does excellent pasta and pizza, but advance reservations are essential.

 Snow-wise - Our complete guide to Zermatt - Eating out in Zermatt The 'Alex Grill and Bodega Bacchus' at Zermatt's Hotel Alex